su-co/OpenSesame/README.md

     checkpoint_dir: './speech_id_checkpoint'
     log_file: './speech_id_checkpoint/Stats'
 ```
-Note: You need to remove the data loader from the poisoned data and remove Centerloss.
+Note: You need to remove the data loader from the poisoned data and remove Centerloss in train_speech_embedder.py.

 for testing the performances with normal test set, run:
 ```